 The landscaping industry is highly competitive.
-There are over 600,000 landscaping services providers in the US,and none has a market share greater than 5% .1 Almost anyone can start a landscaping company but few have the knowledge of how to run a business.
+There are over 600,000 landscaping service providers in the US, and none have a market share greater than 5%.1 Almost anyone can start a landscaping company but few have the knowledge of how to run a business.
 This leads to service providers who have virtually no experience and clients who are frustrated with the lack of professional service.
-When you compare landscaping companies, the services advertised are generally the same, the work completed can be significantly different.
+When you compare landscaping companies, the services advertised are generally the same but the quality of completed work can be significantly different.
 This disparity results in what we call the “pricing snowball.”

 This bidding system in the landscaping industry is somewhat unique because there are so many unregulated variables.
-Where a $3 light bulb will work the same when bought from any store, a $150 tree trim can mean a comprehensive pruning to one provider or just a few large branches being lopped off – depending on your landscape service provider.
+Where a $3 light bulb will work the same regardless of where you bought it, a $150 tree trim can mean anything from a comprehensive pruning to just a few large branches being lopped off – depending on your landscape service provider.

 This disparity between price and quality often remains unacknowledged.
-A client may come to expect the services rendered by Company A for the cost of Company C. Company A may even match the bid provided by Company C to avoid losing the client, but be unable to provide the same high-quality service at that cost.
+A client may come to expect the quality services rendered by Company A for the lower bid provided by Company C. Company A may even match the bid provided by Company C to avoid losing the client but can’t honestly provide the same high-quality service at that price point.

 James Jakobsen co-founded ManageMowed, a leading commercial landscape management company, along with former classmate Peter Roberts after graduating from high school in 1999.
 Since the brand began franchising in 2019, ManageMowed has grown to 19 locations across eight states, bringing positive leadership and professionalism to its segment of the Green Industry.